Charles City County, Virginia: Breaking off other counties and cities

-Prince George County was later divided: Brunswick County was organized in 1732; Amelia County in 1735; and Prince Edward County in 1754, all from territory at one time within the very large Charles City County.

-After 1703, Charles City County was limited to land on the north bank of the James River, between James City County (another of the original shires) to its east and Henrico County, another original shire, to its west.
-On the west, Chesterfield County was organized from Henrico in 1749.
+After 1703, Charles City County was limited to land on the north bank of the James River, between James City County to its east and Henrico County to its west (both also previously colonial shires).
 Charles City County is bordered by New Kent County to its north and Henrico County to its north-west.

-North of the river, the area remained Charles City County.
 During the late 19th century, numerous crossroads communities developed among the plantations to serve the religious, educational and mercantile needs of the citizenry of rural Charles City County.
 Crossroad communities, such as Adkins Store, Cedar Grove, Binns Hall, Parrish Hill, Ruthville and Wayside, typically included a store, church and school.
 (Public schools were not established until after the Civil War, when the Reconstruction legislature founded the system.)